 Immunology-Oncology

 The multidisciplinary activities of the Immunology-Oncology Research Axis primarily deal with cancer research.
-Owing to its rich history, acquired knowledge, advanced clinical services and the creation of a Centre of Excellence for Cellular Therapy, this research axis mainly focuses on diseases of the blood.
+Owing to its rich history, acquired knowledge, advanced clinical services and the creation of a Centre of Excellence for Cellular Therapy and the new Centre for Commercialization of Cancer - Immunotherapy – C3i, this research axis mainly focuses on diseases of the blood.

 Research Areas